-You can gain access to the Graduate Student Resource Center (LSC 126) by punching in the appropriate keypad combinations.
-These combinations are available from the personnel in the SOLS Graduate Programs Office, LSC 226.
+You can gain access to the Graduate Student Resource Center (LSA 187 - right next door to the Graduate Programs Office) by punching in the appropriate keypad combinations.
+These combinations are available from the personnel in the SOLS Graduate Programs Office, LSA 181.